SegaraRai/fraci/README.md

 );

 // Create a fraci instance
-const fraciForArticles = fraci< typeof BASE62,
+const fraciForArticles = fraciString({
-  typeof BASE62,
-  "drizzle.articles.fi"
->({
+  brand: "drizzle.articles.fi", // Brand the fractional index type
+  lengthBase: BASE62, // Used to represent the length of the integer part (first character)
   digitBase: BASE62, // Determines the radix of the fractional index (second character onward)
-  lengthBase: BASE62, // Used to represent the length of the integer part (first character)
   maxRetries: 5, // Maximum number of retries on conflict (default: 5)
   maxLength: 50, // Maximum length to prevent attacks (default: 50) });